Antihero Romance

 Ready for your story?
 Imagine living it.

 Ember lets you design your antihero.
 Choose the flaws, the darkness, the capacity for redemption.
-Build the romance that transforms without erasing who they are.
+Build the romance that changes him without erasing who he is.

 Begin your story